-A useful reference book compiled from strips cut from our "Do You Know" panel. two such books and would emphasise the fact that they are gold mines of infor-mation.
-Whether it's "A.V.C." or "Con-denser Capacities," or "Aerial Insulators," these little books supply the information right away.-F. L. NEWALL (Liverpool).
-A Handy Wire Gauge MANY times I have been handicapped by not having handy a micrometer for checking the gauge of various pieces of wire, so I decided to design a simple makeshift micrometer which would give a fair degree of accuracy.
+THE accompanying sketch shows how I made a neat little reference book from a stiff-backed notebook and the "Do You Know" strips from PRACTICAL AND AMATEUR WIRELESS.
+I already have two such books and would emphasise the fact that they are gold mines of information.
+Whether it's "A.V.C." or "Condenser Capacities," or "Aerial Insulators," these little books supply the information right away.-F. L. NEWALL (Liverpool).

+A Handy Wire Gauge

+MANY times I have been handicapped by not having handy a micrometer for checking the gauge of various pieces of wire, so I decided to design a simple makeshift micrometer which would give a fair degree of accuracy.
 The sketches show how the gauge is made.

 The calibrations shown are for 30-16 s.w. gauge bare copper wire measurements, and to prevent confusion I have provided myself with three models giving the most useful range of gauges in bare copper, enamelled, and cotton-covered wire.
-The designations were scratched on to the calibration strip, using a steel rule for accuracy, and filing in with Indian ink. accuracy, and filling in with Indian ink.
+The designations were scratched on to the calibration strip, using a steel rule for accuracy, and filling in with Indian ink. accuracy, and filling in with Indian ink.
 The adjustment is made by preventing the 0-BA screw from turning by pressure of the thumb, turning the adjusting screw until slight resistance of the wire is "sensed" or "felt."
-This may be improved by a "pin and slot" action, but this is optional.-A. E. J. WATTS (Edinburgh).
+This may be improved by a "pin and slot" action, but this is optional.-A. E. J. Watts (Edinburgh).